MedVeriSeg: Teaching LISA-Like Medical Segmentation Models to Verify Query Validity Without Extra Training: Method

 \subsection{Revisiting LISA-Style Segmentation Structure}

-Figure~\ref{fig:method} illustrates the main components of the existing classical LISA-style segmentation structure for medical images (MediSee), which comprises three core modules: MedSAM~\cite{medsam_model}, serving as the vision backbone $\mathcal{G}_i^{enc}$ and mask decoder $\mathcal{G}_i^{dec}$, and LLaVA-Med~\cite{llava-med}, serving as the MLLM $\mathcal{G}_i$.
+Figure~\ref{fig:method} (a) illustrates the main components of the existing classical LISA-like medical image segmentation architecture, using MediSee \cite{tong2025medisee} as an example.
+The architecture comprises three core modules: MedSAM~\cite{medsam_model}, serving as the vision backbone $\mathcal{G}_i^{enc}$ and mask decoder $\mathcal{G}_i^{dec}$, and LLaVA-Med~\cite{llava-med}, serving as the MLLM $\mathcal{G}_i$.

-Specifically, such methods first augment the original LLM vocabulary with a dedicated token [SEG], thereby satisfying the requirements of medical image segmentation.
-As illustrated in Figure \ref{fig:method}, given a text instruction \(x_{txt}\) together with the input image \(x_{img}\), they pass both into the LLaVA-Med \(\mathcal{G}_i\), which subsequently generates a text response \(\hat{y}_{txt}\).
-It can be formulated as
+Specifically, these methods first augment the original LLM vocabulary with a dedicated \texttt{[SEG]} token, emitted as a marker token when the model is prompted for medical image segmentation.
+As illustrated in Figure~\ref{fig:method} (a), given a textual instruction \(x_{txt}\) and an input image \(x_{img}\), both inputs are fed into LLaVA-Med \(\mathcal{G}_i\), which then produces a textual response \(\hat{y}_{txt}\).
+It can be formulated as:

-The output \(\hat{y}_{txt}\) contains the [SEG] token whenever the model is intended to perform segmentation.
-They then extract the last-layer LLM embedding \(h_{c}\) associated with the [SEG] token.
+The output \(\hat{y}_{txt}\) contains the \texttt{[SEG]} token whenever the model is intended to perform segmentation.
+They then extract the last-layer LLM embedding associated with the \texttt{[SEG]} token \(h_{c}\).
 Finally, the dense visual features \(f\), extracted from the input image \(x_{img}\) by the vision backbone \(\mathcal{G}_i^{enc}\), are fed into the decoder \(\mathcal{G}_i^{dec}\) together with \(h_{c}\) to produce the segmentation mask \(\hat{\mathbf{M}}\).
 The process can be formulated as:

 The above procedure constitutes the classical LISA-style segmentation pipeline for medical images.
-Although this pipeline can achieve relatively high segmentation accuracy, it is inherently limited in that the MLLM \(\mathcal{G}_i\) tends to output the [SEG] token and subsequently perform segmentation regardless of whether the target object specified in the query \(x_{txt}\) is actually present in the medical image \(x_{img}\).
+Although this pipeline can achieve relatively high segmentation accuracy, it is inherently limited in that the MLLM \(\mathcal{G}_i\) tends to output the \texttt{[SEG]} token and subsequently perform segmentation regardless of whether the target object specified in the query \(x_{txt}\) is actually present in the medical image \(x_{img}\).
 Throughout this process, the model often lacks the ability to assess the validity of the query, thereby producing hallucinated segmentation results.
-In the following section, we will introduce a training-free method to mitigate this issue.
+In the following section, we will introduce the proposed MedVeriSeg to mitigate this issue.